The Face Thailand season 5

 The Face Thailand Season 5 was announced on February 15, 2019, at The Market Bangkok, M floor.
 In season 5, as in season 4, male and female contestants competed together.

 Season 5 included new Mentors Toni Rakkaen, Maria Poonlertlarp, and Virahya Pattarachokchai.
-The winner of The Face Thailand Season 4, Anusit Saengnimnuan, a former contestant from The Facemen Thailand Season 1, and Antoine Pinto, MC in The Facemen Thailand Season 2, served as the host of the program.
+The winner of The Face Thailand Season 4, Anusit Saengnimnuan, a former contestant from The Face Men Thailand Season 1, and Antoine Pinto, MC in The Facemen Thailand Season 2, served as the host of the program.
 The program was first broadcast on February 23, 2019.

 In this season each team had a competition for both men and women to compete together, and in part 2, the program launched Araya Indra, Polpat Asavaprapha, and Sabina Meisinger to be special Master Mentors in this season to advise the contestants.